 Patricia Sassner, BSN, MSN

 Pat Sassner is currently working at the NF/SG VA Health care system as a NP in a Primary Care clinic.
 She has been an active member of the UF Board of Nursing Alumni Council since her graduation in 1997.
-She is very active as a preceptor for the UF NP program.
+She is very active as a preceptor for the UF NP program and was named the 2012 UF College of Nursing Preceptor of the Year.
 Pat is also an associate professor, doing clinic rotations for the UF undergraduate nursing program.
 She is married with one child.

 Pat can be reached at email@example.com

 Professor Irving retired as a faculty member from the College of Nursing in 2011.
 Although retired, Irving continues to teach part-time in the graduate-level psychiatric-mental health NP program and selected courses in the undergraduate program.
 In addition, as an ARNP she engages in a private practice that she established in 1973.
 She joined the Alumni Council in April 2007, and serves as the Philanthropy Committee Chair.

 BSN 1981, MSN 1996